akshaynorth/Djangomilestoneproject/README.md

 Error: Attribute label not allowed on element td at this point.
 From line 113, column 58; to line 114, column 50
 `nts-cont"><td class=""label><label`

-Attributes for element td:
-Global attributes
-colspan — Number of columns that the cell is to span rowspan — Number of rows that the cell is to span headers — The header cells for this cell

 Error: Stray end tag div.
 From line 137, column 1; to line 137, column 6